How Many People Consume Coffee Per Day? A Deep Dive Into the World’s Favorite Drink

 Let’s be honest—most of us started drinking coffee because we needed to stay awake during that 8 AM college class or early work shift.
 The caffeine hit is real.
 It blocks those sleepy chemicals in your brain and gives you that “I can conquer the world” feeling (at least until the crash).

 I’ve noticed some funny generation gaps in coffee habits too.
 My dad still uses the same drip coffee maker he’s had since 1995 and thinks paying more than $1 for a cup is highway robbery.
-Meanwhile, my nephew takes 10 minutes to explain to the barista exactly how he wants his pour-over prepared, then posts the finished product on Instagram.
 Different strokes for different folks!

 Coffee in Daily Routines